 In fact, if a person disregards the ticket and ignores it, the prosecutors will file a Bail Jumping warrant and new case, which is a Class A Misdemeanor -- in addition to the Theft case

-Call an attorney immediatly.
+Call an attorney immediately.
 We can advise you on the process, what to expect, and in some instances how to speed up (or delay) the proceedings.

 The Keates Law Firm has over 14+ Years Experience handling criminal defense cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.